Radio Televisyen Malaysia controversies: 2007: Rosnah Mat Aris remarks on Prophet Muhammad's wife controversy

-On 30 January 2007, actress and comedienne Rosnah Mat Aris become a controversial subject and nationwide uproar following her disparaging remarks on issues related to Islam by linking Prophet Muhammad's wife Siti Khadijah to the present issue of older women courting younger men on TV3's live entertainment program, Sensasi.
-She was subsequently suspended from appeared on any of RTM's radio and television stations for a year period beginning 1 March 2007.
+On 30 January 2007, actress and comedienne Rosnah Mat Aris become a controversial subject and nationwide uproar following her disparaging remarks on issues related to Islam by linking Prophet Muhammad's wife Siti Khadijah to the present issue of older women courting younger men on TV3's live entertainment programme, Sensasi.
+She was subsequently suspended from appearing in any of RTM's radio and television stations for a period of one year beginning 1 March 2007.
 Rosnah later said that she was surprised when the broadcaster suspended her without telling her any explanation beforehand, while described RTM's action as "unfair".
 Her suspension by RTM stirred a much controversy, with some of film associations criticized the broadcaster of being immature and demanded the Ministry of Information to reconsider the decision of her suspension, while also stressed that the decision made by RTM "may affect other parties".